iudexus/RestomodKB/notes.md

 helpful reference.
 Use goto to skip checking if no change to active matrix!! cache the last used matrix in a static variable and have a single checking if statement that calls the state changer as a function: "activeMatrixUpdater" which can switch the matrix

+Here's an Idea!
+Since I dont have a windows key, have ALT+shift = r_gui, then have a timer where the scrlk key blinks a few seconds awaiting key combo else sends r_gui keypress

+The next big things are the above key combo handler, LED logic with voltage sinking (1 pin pullup, 3 pins high), and actually writing out the key matrices since that'll be time consuming.
+Then wiring!